owncloud-archive/documentation/admin_manual/configuration/server/occ_apps_command.rst

     market:upgrade    Installs new app versions if available on the marketplace

 .. note::
-   The user running the update command, which will likely be your webserver user, needs write permission for the ``/apps`` folder.
+   The user running the update command, which will likely be your webserver user, requires write permission for the ``/apps`` folder.
    If they don't have write permission, the command may report that the update was successful, but it may silently fail.

 .. note::